3 Tips for Connecting with Family on Christmas

-Christmas is often a time to share with family and loved ones, but for some of us, it is a time when we’re far away from our families, and spending the Holidays alone.
-But just because you can’t be with your family, it doesn’t mean you can’t connect with them.
+The Christmas Season is usually time shared with family and loved ones and for helping those who are less fortunate.
+For some of us though, it may be a time when we find ourselves alone; far away from our families.
+But just because you can’t be with your family, it doesn’t mean that you cannot connect with them.

 Staying Connected to Family